medic/cht-docs/content/en/apps/guides/hosting/4.x/self-hosting/k3s - multiple nodes.md

 Provision 3 Ubuntu servers (22.04 as of this writing) that meet k3s specifications for [HA etcd](https://docs.k3s.io/installation/requirements#cpu-and-memory)

-4 vCPU, 8GB Ram per control-plane server.
+* 4 vCPU, 8GB Ram per control-plane server.

 Provision x Ubuntu servers for your k3s agent/worker servers.
-For a VM that is able to handle 6 cht-core projects, we recommend 48 vCPU, 192 GB Ram, and 50gb server disk-level storage.
+For a VM that is able to handle 6 cht-core projects, we recommend:
+* 48 vCPU, 192 GB Ram, and 50gb server disk-level storage.

 For any additional VMs you add to the k3s cluster, you will need to ensure networking, roles, and extra configuration parameters that are noted below are configured on the VM.